amahadaya/python-sdk/docs/DefaultApi.md

 # Defining host is optional and default to https://www.freeclimb.com/apiserver
 configuration.host = "https://www.freeclimb.com/apiserver"

+## Getting Help

+If you are experiencing difficulties, [contact support](https://freeclimb.com/support).

 # Enter a context with an instance of the API client
 with freeclimb.ApiClient(configuration) as api_client:
     # Create an instance of the API class